MLA Formatting and Style Guide

 Purdue OWL MLA Classroom Poster (Please note: The poster is best viewed in Firefox.)

 The follow FAQs address issues in MLA citation and/or formatting.
-The entries in this section are based on frequently asked questions received by our OWL Mail Tutors.
-We encourage you to scan through these before you send your MLA related questions into OWL Mail.
-If you're question is not answered in our main MLA resource, nor it is found in this FAQ, you may contact the OWL Mail Tutors by clicking here.
-Also, further information on MLA style and citation can be found at the Purdue OWL’s MLA Style and Formatting resource.
+The entries in this section are based on frequently asked questions received by our former OWL Mail Tutors.
+Further information on MLA style and citation can be found at the Purdue OWL’s MLA Style and Formatting resource.

 I have to write a paper in MLA format.
 Where can I learn more about writing in MLA?